The Ultimate Guide to Observing Jupiter

 • Jupiter's atmosphere is comprised of volatile, swirling gases and liquids.
 Its composition is 90% hydrogen and 10% helium—similar to the Sun.
 However, Jupiter is not massive enough to ignite a fusion reaction at its core to become a star.

-• Jupiter is the fastest-rotating planet in the Solar System.
-One day on Jupiter is only 10 Earth hours long!
-Jupiter orbits around the Sun approximately every 12 years at an average speed of 29,236 miles per hour.
+• Jupiter is the fastest-rotating planet in the Solar System, with a day lasting only 10 Earth hours!
+It orbits the Sun approximately every 12 years at an average speed of 29,236 miles per hour.

 • Jupiter boasts the strongest planetary magnetic field in the entire Solar System.
 Its magnetic field is a million times the volume of Earth's magnetosphere.
 Trapped charged particles form radiation belts like Earth's Van Allen belts but are much more dangerous and intense.